Fireflies AI Review —

 The Memory Layer, not the Recorder.

 Modern organisations have a hidden problem that compounds silently over years: critical operational knowledge only exists inside conversations.
 Which customer said what about your pricing three months ago.
 What engineering decision was made and why.
 What the CEO said in that all-hands that nobody wrote down.
-When those conversations are not captured and made retrievable, the organisation pays for it in repeated discussions, onboarding friction, forgotten commitments, and execution drift.
-Fireflies solves this problem by making conversations a permanent, searchable layer of institutional knowledge.
+When those conversations aren't captured and made retrievable, the organisation pays for it in repeated discussions, onboarding friction, forgotten commitments, and execution drift.
+Fireflies solves this by making conversations a permanent, searchable layer of institutional knowledge.

 The shift from meetings